ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e is therc; and to the wife, that he is there
+is therc; and to the wife, that he is there
 who is the head of the woman, and the bond of
 the home circle.
 Here they gather at morning
 and evening and at noon.
 Their board is almost
 always surrounded with the same circle, and
 here they spend the long winter’s evening to­
 gether.—American Journal of Education.

 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_asparagus_ver01:data:sn87065702:00517016524:1860092701:0159/pct:30.184478,28.621270,12.500000,3.476901/!600,600/0/default.jpg"/>
 </td>